observeinc/terraform-aws-cloudwatch-logs-subscription/README.md

 # AWS CloudWatch Log Subscriptions Terraform module

 Terraform module that sets up CloudWatch Log Group Subscription Filters.
-This makes is easier to forward log data towards Observe (through the Observe Kinesis Firehose module).
+This makes it easier to forward log data to Observe, through the Observe Kinesis Firehose module.

 By default, the module will create subscription filters for all log groups.